-In a small porcelain mortar or bowl, crush the saffron and a pinch of sugar with a pestle or spoon until finely ground.
+1. In a small bowl, crush the saffron and the 1/4 teaspoon sugar with a spoon.

-Add 6 cups flour to the bowl and stir with a wooden spoon to blend.
-Add the 1/2 cup raisins.
-The dough should be sticky but not overly wet – if necessary add a little flour.
-Knead the dough until it pulls away from the bowl and is smooth and elastic, about 8 minutes, sprinkling with a little extra flour if too sticky.
-Cover the bowl with a kitchen towel and place in a warm draft-free spot, such as the oven with the pilot light on.
+5. Cover the bowl with a kitchen towel and place in a warm draft-free spot, such as the oven with the pilot light on.
 Let rise until doubled in size, about 1 hour.
-Punch the dough down and let stand at room temperature for about 45 minutes.
+Punch the dough down and let stand at room temperature for 45 minutes.

-Preheat the oven to 450°F and line a baking sheet with parchment paper.
-Roll the dough into shapes by grabbing a small handful and, with light hands, rolling out into a ½-inch thick rope.
+6. Preheat the oven to 425°F and line two baking sheets with parchment paper.
+Roll the dough into shapes by grabbing a small handful and, with light hands, roll into a 1/2 inch thick rope.
 Shape the rope into an “S” shape, or braid 2 ropes together.
-Place the shapes on a baking trays lined with parchment paper.
+Place the shapes on a baking tray.